-• PFO/PF1 Enable MSI Capability Structure: Indicates that the MSI Capability structure exists.

-Note: Although it is possible to not enable MSI or MSI-X, the result would be a non-compliant core.
-The PCI Express Base Specification [Ref 2] requires that MSI, MSI-X, or both be enabled.

-• Multiple Message Capable: Selects the number of MSI vectors to request from the Root Complex.
+- Enable MSI Capability Structure: Indicates that the MSI Capability structure exists. - Note: Although it is possible not to enable MSI or MSI-X, the result would be a non-compliant core.
+The PCI Express Base Specification [Ref 2] requires that MSI, MSI-X, or both be enabled. - Multiple Message Capable: Selects the number of MSI vectors to request from the Root Complex. - Per Vector Masking Capable: Indicates that the function supports MSI per-vector Masking.

-Advanced Mode Parameters
+Advanced Mode